Millennium House

-Millennium House is a Grade II listed building in Stockport.
+Millennium House is a Grade II listed building in Stockport, Greater Manchester, England.

 History

-The building was initially established as a dispensary in 1792, and then incorporated as an infirmary in 1833.
+The building was established as a dispensary in 1792 and incorporated as an infirmary in 1833.
 The infirmary was then expanded four times between 1871 and 1926.
-The building then remained unchanged until its closure in 1996.
+Subsequently, it remained unchanged until its closure in 1996.

 The building was listed as Grade II on the Statutory List of Buildings of Special Architectural or Historic Interest on 10 March 1975.

 The building was purchased by the Bruntwood Group and renovated into office space, currently used by the Department for Work and Pensions (DWP).